radiotaiso/StreamController/rpm/README.md

 - `python3-loguru` – provides the `loguru` logger used throughout `main.py` and
     `globals.py`.
-- `python3-Pyro5` – provides `Pyro5.api`, which StreamController uses for its
-    IPC layer.
+- `python3-opencv` – provides the `cv2` module used by the page settings UI.
 - `python3-pyusb` – provides the `usb.core`/`usb.util` modules that handle
     Stream Deck USB discovery.